Randomness and dependencies extraction via polarization, with applications to Slepian-Wolf coding and secrecy: Proofs

 Note that where $X$ is the matrix whose columns are i.i.d copies of $V$.
-The following lemma justifies the definition of previous random processes. \begin{lemma} Using $V \sim \mu$ in the definition of $\eta_k[S]$, we have for any $n$ and any set $D \subseteq [0,|S|]$
+The following lemma explains the previous definition. \begin{lemma} Using $V \sim \mu$ in the definition of $\eta_k[S]$, we have for any $n$ and any set $D \subseteq [0,|S|]$

 \end{lemma} The proof is a direct consequence from the fact that the $b_k$'s are i.i.d.\ uniform.
 Using the invertibility of $\bigl[\begin{smallmatrix} 1 & 0 \\ 1 & 1 \\ \end{smallmatrix}\bigr]$ and properties of the conditional entropy, we have the following. \begin{lemma} $\eta_k[S]$ is a super-martingale with respect to $b_k$ for any $S \subseteq [m]$ and a martingale for $S=[m]$. \end{lemma} \begin{proof} For $n=2$, we have